Sid Abel: Coaching

+Abel was the head coach of the Chicago Black Hawks for two seasons from 1952 to 1954, which had one playoff appearance.
+He returned to the Red Wings in 1957–58 and served as Detroit's head coach through the 1967–68 season; he added GM duties in 1962.
+In eleven seasons, the Red Wings made the playoff seven times, which included a 1st place NHL finish in the 1964-65 season.
+Success in the Stanley Cup Final eluded the Wings, who lost in the Final four times under Abel (1961, 1963, 1964, 1966).
+He resigned as coach to focus on his GM duties, although he returned in the 1969–70 season after the first two games.
+He left in 1971.
+Later that year, he served as coach of the St. Louis Blues but was fired after ten games.

 In 1974 Abel was named general manager of the expansion Kansas City Scouts and served through the 1975–76 season, after which the franchise relocated to Denver to become the Colorado Rockies.
 Abel served as coach of the Scouts for three games in 1975-76 following the resignation of Bep Guidolin.

 In the 1970s and 1980s, Abel worked as a colour commentator on Red Wings radio and television broadcasts beside play-by-play announcer Bruce Martyn.

 Legacy

 Sid Abel was elected to the Hockey Hall of Fame in 1969.
 In 1998, he was ranked 85 on The Hockey News list of the 100 Greatest Hockey Players.

 Abel's No. 12 banner hanging in Joe Louis Arena.

 Abel's older brother George played for Canada's hockey team at the 1952 Olympics in Oslo, Norway.
 George scored the winning goal in the final game, securing the only gold medal for Canada that year.
-Sid's son Gerry played briefly in the NHL, and his grandson Brent Johnson is a goaltender who played several years in the NHL.
+Sid's son Gerry played briefly in the NHL, Sid's daughter Linda Abel-Johnson's son and Sid's grandson Brent Johnson was a goaltender who played several years in the NHL.
 Sid's son-in-law Bob Johnson was also a goaltender in the NHL.
+His nephew Greg Abel is the current CEO of American company Berkshire Hathaway.

 Abel died on February 8, 2000, fourteen days before his 82nd birthday.